JackieMaw/AdventOfCode/python/2019_IntCodeChallenge_2023/Day25_Algorithm.md

 This is essentially a "depth-first" search, which is more convenient as we are physically moving through the game.
 There is no benefit to a "breadth-first" search because we are not interested in the shortest path at this stage, we are just exploring the graph.

+Is there a flaw in the algorithm?
+What if there is a loop in the graph and you return to a previous room and then exit but along the way you missed some doors?

 ### 2. Navigating to the Security Checkpoint (Graph Navigation)

 Once the map is completely explored, we want to get back to the security checkpoint.

+Ideally we want to find the shortest path from the Hull Breach to the Security Checkpoint, so we can use a breadth-first search / Djkstra's algorithm to find the shortest path.

 ### 3. Passing the Security Checkpoint